 Sign-Up to Volunteer!

-Please be sure to complete a volunteer waiver form which may be emailed to dupuis@hawaii.edu or brought in on the day of the event.
+Also, be sure to complete a volunteer waiver form which may be emailed to Jaya prior, or a hard copy can be brought in on the day of the event.
 We recommend that you write INDEFINITE for the end period if you think you may want to volunteer again.

 Please bring long clothes, sturdy shoes/boots, hat, gloves, rain gear, mosquito repellant, snacks and drinking water!